Memory Management Tutorial

 Complete guide to using OpenClaw's persistent memory system effectively

-This tutorial will teach you how to effectively use and manage OpenClaw's persistent memory system.
-You'll learn about daily notes, memory files, Obsidian integration, and how to maintain context across conversations.
-Estimated time: 20-25 minutes.
+Here's how to use and manage OpenClaw's persistent memoryβdaily notes, memory files, Obsidian, and context across conversations.
+Roughly 20β25 minutes.

 Before starting: